brayovsky/yolo/README.md

 # yolo
 Yolo is an app that provides an API for storing and managing bucketlists and a user interface for doing the same.

-The building blocks are:
+The main building blocks are:

 * Python 3 - Flask microframework
-* Docopts

 ## Setting Up for Development
 * Prepare directory for project code and virtualenv: